audreyfeldroy/complexity/docs/advanced_usage.rst

     # Copy assets over
     generate.copy_assets(input_dir='project/', output_dir='www/')

-This allows you to use Complexity just like any other Python package.
-You can simply call Complexity functions from your own code.
+This allows you to use Complexity as a dependency in your own Python projects.

 .. note:: As of this release, the API works, but it is subject to change.
    Please pin your dependencies if you need this to be stable, and keep an eye